 Our guides kept naming small birds “chaffinch” but they weren’t the European finch that I would use that name for.
 Finally I realized that it was their equivalent to “LBJ”—a little brown job, any small bird hopping around in the brush.

 We spent a couple of hours exploring.
 Sightings included Spotted Doves, Scaly-breasted Munia, a flock of Peafowl (one of my most-wanted species!).

 A Hoopoe sauntered down the path, then hopped up onto a branch, along with a Red-vented Bulbul.
 The Black Drongo forms a unique silhouette.

-An active robin-sized bird turned out to be a Jungle Babbler, impressive with its white eyes.
+An active robin-sized bird turned out to be a Yellow-billed Babbler, impressive with its white eyes.